mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 39 And the second is like unto it, Thou shalt love thy neighbour as thyself.

 It’s a well-known passage.
 What I love about it is the paradox between what a commandment is and this particular commandment itself.
 Most people think of commandments as dos and don’ts.
 In this particular commandment, the thing to do is to love God and our neighbors.
-The paradox is that loving someone isn’t a mechanical matter.
+The paradox is that loving someone, romantically or not, isn’t a mechanical matter.

 I’ve often thought about how cool it would be if an algorithm existed where two parties could get along with each other, no matter their backgrounds, personalities, and perspectives.
 Those two parties could be as small as two individuals or as large as two nations.
 As I’ve dated guys, I’ve realized that such an algorithm is next to non-existent.
 Yes, there are ways to show love, but that’s only a starting point.
 Two people can do or say the very same thing yet have completely opposite intentions.
 I think feelings are what make us human.
 For me, I often try to understand another person’s intentions.
 I feel like most people don’t have malicious intentions; they may simply not know better, or they may have different experiences.
 Going back to what Christ taught, He probably confounded that Pharisee for only going through the motions and not the emotions or the intentions of the commandments.
 Again, loving someone isn’t a mechanical matter.

-As I had stated in an earlier chapter, I think that it’s hard for someone to empathize what it’s like to have a spiritual experience or what it’s like to be gay unless that person experiences AND acknowledges it.
+As I had stated in an earlier chapter, I think it’s difficult for someone to empathize what it’s like to have a spiritual experience or what it’s like to be gay unless that person experiences AND acknowledges it.
 I often think about a world where feelings don’t matter.
 Marriage would simply be a ritual: have an XX-chromosome being and an XY-chromosome being go through the motions of the ceremony, just as God commands.
 But what happens if the couple realizes that they can’t have children?
 The logical thing to do would be to divorce each other, and if one of the spouses is fertile, he or she would find someone else who isn’t infertile so that they can keep the commandment to multiply and replenish the earth.
 The hope is for the infertile to die out of society so that they wouldn’t burden the fertile.
 Maybe divorce sounds harsh, but it’s like marriage; a divorce is another ritual where an XX-chromosome being and an XY-chromosome being break off their marriage.

-I don’t know what it’s like for a couple to dream of having children and to realize that it isn’t possible, but I would think that such an experience can bring the couple even closer together as they face that harsh reality.
+I don’t know what it’s like for a couple to dream of having children and to realize that it isn’t possible, but I would think that such an experience can bring the couple even closer together through their love for each other as they face that harsh reality.
 We’re taught that couples who can’t have children in this life can have that blessing in the next life.
 I think that promised blessing gives couples hope, even when others may judge or ridicule those couples for not having children.
 And even though those couples won’t actually see that they can have children until after this life, their hope drives them.

 Similarly, I feel that sort of hope when it comes to faith and sexuality.
 Even though I don’t know how gay people fit into the plan of salvation, I have hope that God does have a plan for me—that maybe there’s an inkling of hope that I CAN be with my family after this life.
 I know that there are people out there who marginalize gay people and who tear down their faith by telling them that their life isn’t right, that they’re “threats” or “attackers” to the family, or that they don’t have a place in the celestial kingdom, and I can sort of understand why gay members of the Church leave for those reasons.
 Living a life of faith isn’t easy.
 But I’m doing what I can to have faith, just as I’m sure black members of the Church in the 1950s faced a similar faith crisis pertaining to their exaltation.